cbgeo-archives/mpm3d-doc/input/input.md

 An `input.dat` file provides the location of the other necessary files.

-An example of the requirsamaed format is given below for a problem titled `element_testing`.
+An example of the required format is given below for a problem titled `element_testing`.

 ```
 inputMeshFileName              element_testing/inputFiles/mesh.smf